ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 2.md

 Yet, not matter what your are looking for, remember to check that the errors have a normal distribution before reading the $t$-tests included in the regression output.

 {{% callout note %}}
-By default, most econometric softwares automatically provide $t$-test results.
+By default, most econometric software automatically provide $t$-test results.
 Those results **assume** that the errors have a normal distribution.

 If the errors do not have a normal distribution, the $t$-test information provided by the software is invalid.
 {{% /callout %}}